alepez/jxxson/README.md

 std::string url { obj["items"][1]["url"] };
 ````

-Only universal initialization works, the old one with `=` doesn't work.
-Implicit convertion operator is disabled, cause it can be armful.
+Only universal initialization works, the assignment operator `=` doesn't work.
+Implicit convertion is disabled, cause it can be harmful.

 ````cpp
 std::string url = obj["items"][1]["url"]; // THIS DOES NOT WORK!!!